apelonero-GladstoneInstitutes/PSFP-Bioinformatics---Seurat-Example/README.md

 * Doublets/Multiplets
 * Did I mention **batch-effect**??

-My advice when getting started with a sequencing experiment is to treat the wet-lab as an *equal half* of the experimental process.
+My advice when getting started with a sequencing experiment is to treat the wet-lab and dry-lab as *equal halves* of your experimental process.
 Data analysis is a critical component of your project and you should be prepared to spend considerable time on it.

 Some things I wish I knew when I ran my first sequencing experiment:

 * Pay careful attention to your controls and replicates
-* Research and understand the sequencing throughput of the technology you'll use, plan accordigly
+* Research and understand the sequencing throughput of the technology you'll use, plan accordingly
 * Data analysis can reveal flaws in your experimental design no matter how much thought goes into it:
     * Run a pilot experiment or two
     * Lean on your colleagues' experience